 Quantifying performance and effort for athletes like this is so simple that many coaches dismiss its effectiveness.

 The idea of intent to move is self explanatory when training for power and speed: the aim is to improve speed of movement, so training as fast as possible is non-negotiable.
-But when strength is the focus, applying intent - that is, trying to lift as fast as you possibly can - receives less emphasis despite still being a key factor in force production and strength gains.
+But when strength is the focus, applying intent - that is, trying to perform all your reps as fast as you possibly can - receives less emphasis despite still being a key factor in force production and strength gains.

 The physics of strength and velocity